garrett-laroy-johnson/poetic-machines-teaching-materials/src/saic/mfa5010/schedule.md

 ## 11/08/24 Week 11

 Grosz, Elizabeth.
 "Chaos.
 Cosmos, Territory, Architecture" in Chaos, Territory, Art: Deleuze and the Framing of the Earth.
 2008.

+Munster, Anna.
+An Aesthetia of Networks: Conjunctive Experience in Art and Technology.
+2013.

 ## 11/15/24 Week 12